Request Free, One-on-one Academic Assessment

 One-on-one learning with a certified private in-home tutor

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Wisconsin Rapids students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Wisconsin Rapids students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Wisconsin Rapids District Curriculum Used in Our In-Home Tutoring Programs

 The Wisconsin Rapids Public Schools (WRPS) provides education to approximately 5,400 students within Wisconsin Rapids and numerous surrounding villages and townships.
 WRPS residents have access to three charter elementary schools, an alternative high school (9-12), and an online educational program.
 The curriculum at WRPS is the responsibility of 11 curriculum committees, which represent each content area.
 Although the district strives to develop its curriculum on a continuous basis, the committees assess curriculum in a seven-year cycle.
 At the end of each cycle, committees make recommendations for replacement of curriculum.

 We currently cover the following Wisconsin Rapids-area school district: Wisconsin Rapids Public Schools.